 A report prepared annually for the responsible entity, which summarizes the routine service activities, records operational status, notes defects and non-conformances and confirms that the installed fire protection systems and equipment generally accord with the approved design (see Clause 1.17.2).

-Figure 1.7 also provides an illustration of the relationship of the Yearly Condition Report to the routine servicing of the fire protection systems and equipment in the building as well as its complimentary relationship to an annual compliance statement as may be prescribed in each state within Australia.
-The following mandatoty statements are required in each state or territory;
+Figure 1.7 also provides an illustration of the relationship of the Yearly Condition Report to the routine servicing of the fire protection systems and equipment in the building as well as its complementary relationship to an annual compliance statement as may be prescribed in each state within Australia.
+The following mandatory statements are required in each state or territory;